gcanti/gcanti.github.io/_posts/2014-09-15-json-api-validation-in-node.md

 });
 ```

-That's it.

-## API Client
+## API Contract

-Now the good news.

-As a consequence of what I showed in [JSON Deserialization Into An Object Model](/2014/09/12/json-deserialization-into-an-object-model.html), if you **open source** the `domain.js` file you can provide to your API users a:
+As a consequence of what presented in [JSON Deserialization Into An Object Model](/2014/09/12/json-deserialization-into-an-object-model.html), if you **open source** the `domain.js` file you can provide to your API users a:

 - cheap
 - (auto) documented
 - type checked (with descriptive error messages)
-- tested
+- already tested
 - easy to use
-- **always synced and versioned with your API**
+- **versioned with your API**

 minimal JavaScript client.